jing-s-zhong/Automated-Data-Aggregation-1-Data-Aggregator/config/readme.txt

-Here is the configuration storage area.
-The detailed configuration files are followings.
+The SnowSQL client is required to manage the deployment.
+The SnowSQL configuration file is in a hidden folder under user's profile.

 .snowsql\config -- snowsql client config files
-.aws